BrentSeidel/PDP-11/macro-11/README.md

 * upcase - Converts a string to uppercase
 * locase - Converts a string to lowercase
 * streq - Compares two strings for equality
+* r50str - Converts RAD50 to a string
+* strr50 - Converts a string to RAD50

+## STR50.MAC
+This contains routines to convert between strings and RAD50.
+RAD50 is a way of packing 3 characters into 2 bytes and is used by a number of system services.

 ## STRING.MAC
 This contains all the string routines except those that convert between